iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 - **Completed** - Iterative Studio does not expect to receive any more updates for these experiments.
 Once the experiment concludes, you can delete the live metrics row from the project table.
-Iterative Studio does not automatically push the final results of your experiment to Git.
+Iterative Studio does not automatically commit and push the final results of your experiment to Git.
 Your CI action should persist the final results in Git.

 <admon>